rpn1966/platotheory2026/_pages/about.md

 - Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.

 - Participants asked to stop any harassing behaviour are expected to comply immediately.
 Attendees violating these rules may be asked to leave the event, without a refund of any charge.

+If someone wishes to report a breach of this code of conduct with regards to this conference, then they should contact any of the LOC in person or by email (including anonymously) to discs2024@warwick.ac.uk